-AGS-113 Survey of the Animal Industry
+AGS-113 Survey of the Animal Industry Lec.
+3 Lab.
+0 Credit 3

 Course studies ways domestic animals serve the basic needs of humans for food, shelter, protection, fuel and emotional well-being.
-Terminology, basic structures of the industries surrounding the production, care and marketing of domestic animals in the U.S.
+Terminology, basic structures of the industries surrounding the production, care and marketing of domestic animals in the U.S. will also be studied.